Shilpa-Kancharla/machine-learning-tutorials/Tree Based Methods/README.md

   - It is unclear how each variable affects each of the tree models, and how we should interpret the final model
 - A very useful tool for gaining insight about individual variables is the variable importance plot
   - The plot shows the total amount of improvement in RSS/Gini Index/entropy resulting from splits over a given predictor, averaged over all *B* trees

+## Boosting
+Boosting refers to a group of algorithms that utilize weighted averages to make weak learners into stronger learners.
+Unlike bagging that had each model run independently and then aggregate the outputs at the end without preference to any model, boosting is all about the "teamwork."
+Each model that runs, dictates what features the next model will focus on.

+Boosting also requires bootstrapping.
+Unlike bagging, boosting weighs each sample of data, so samples will be run more often than others.

+- Boosting is another approach for improving the performance of tree-based methods
+- Like bagging and random forests, boosting uses multiple trees.
+The main difference is that
+  - Bagging and random forests aggregate trees based on multiple copies of the data
+  - Boosting aggregates trees based on a modified version of the same data
+- Although we focused here on tree-based methods, bagging and boosting are general purpose methods that can improve the performance of any prediction method
+- Boosting does not involve on bootstrap sampling, and everything is based on a single dataset.
+- In boosting, the trees are grown sequentially: each tree is grown using information based on previously grown trees.
+- Instead of fitting a single large decision tree, which can potentially overfit of the data, in boosting we learn slowly.
+  - Each tree is small, with just a few terminal nodes.
+  - Given the current model, we fit a decision tree to the residuals from the previous model as the response.
+  - We then add this new deicision tree into the fitted function and update the residuals.
+- By fitting small trees to the residuals, we slowly improve the projected function in areas where it does not perform well.